 Our favourite rooms

 At Kokomo, even the entry-level One-Bedroom Villas are impressive, with generously sized living areas, sleek indoor/outdoor bathrooms, private pools and direct beach access.
-For an unforgettable experience for the whole family, you could plump for one of the hilltop residences.
+For an unforgettable experience for the whole family, you could plump for one of the luxury residences.
 Containing between three and six bedrooms, these villas occupy elevated spots among the island's lush vegetation, and have large, open-plan living areas and impressive views.

 As well as the individual pools, the resort has a large, communal pool surrounded by cabanas with sunloungers inside them.
 Here, you’re perfectly placed to take advantage of the aptly-named Poolside Cabana restaurant, which will keep you topped up with coffees, cocktails and comfort food like wood-fired pizzas.